larryhastings/big/README.md

 specified in `separators`.

 [`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse)
-also let you fine-tune how it splits, through five keyword-only
+also lets you fine-tune how it splits, through five keyword-only
 parameters:

 * `keep` lets you include the separator strings in the output, in a number of different formats.
-* `separate` lets you specify whether adjacent separator strings should be grouped together (like `str.strip` operating on whitespace) or regarded as separate (like `str.strip` when you pass in an explicit `sep` separator).
+* `separate` lets you specify whether adjacent separator strings should be grouped together (like `str.split` operating on whitespace) or regarded as separate (like `str.split` when you pass in an explicit `sep` separator).
 * `strip` lets you strip separator strings from the beginning, end, or both ends of the string you're splitting.
-It also supports a special *progressive* mode that duplicates the behavior of `str.strip` when you use `None` as the separator.
+It also supports a special *progressive* mode that duplicates the behavior of `str.split` when you use `None` as the separator.
-* `maxsplit` lets you specify the maximum number of times to split the string, exactly like the `maxsplit` argument to `str.strip`.
+* `maxsplit` lets you specify the maximum number of times to split the string, exactly like the `maxsplit` argument to `str.split`.
-* `reverse` lets you apply `maxsplit` to the end of the string and splitting backwards, exactly like `str.rstrip`.
+* `reverse` lets you apply `maxsplit` to the end of the string and splitting backwards, exactly like `str.rsplit`.

 To make it slightly easier to remember, all these keyword-only parameters default to a false value.
 (Well, technically,